Immerse yourself in nature and work up a sweat at hiking trails and parks across Singapore.

 Best places to go hiking in Singapore

-Newly opened in November 2022, this is Singapore’s first net positive energy nature park, as its solar panels are able to harvest more energy than the site’s expected operational energy consumption.
+Opened in November 2022, this is Singapore’s first net-positive energy nature park, as its solar panels are able to harvest more energy than the site’s expected operational energy consumption.
 After its transformation from kampung trails and an abandoned quarry to a lush space accessible to the public, the park now offers bridges, rocky trails and a lookout point on the cliff of a granite quarry.
 It’s also home to more than 7km of pathways, including Gliders Boardwalk (for an elevated stroll), Forest Exploration Trail (for the little ones), and Colugo Trail (for panoramic sights).

 Rifle Range Nature Park

-Another new addition in early 2022, this park connector is part of the Round Island Route’s Phase One opening, where you can trek 75km from Rower’s Bay Park to Berlayer Creek.
+This park connector is part of the Round Island Route’s eastern corridor, where you can trek 75km from Rower’s Bay Park to Berlayer Creek.
 Stretching across 3.6km, Changi Bay Park Connector links Changi Beach Park to the East Coastal Park Connector Network.
 Don’t forget to take a break at the boardwalk for stunning scenic sights by the waterfront.
 Oh, and if you’re big on K-dramas, you might want to swing by as there’s been buzz about the green space giving off Jeju Island vibes.

 Changi Bay Park Connector